Entanglement-enhanced magnetic induction tomography

-The experimental setup of QMIT is shown in (Fig. \ref{fig: exp. setup} a, b).
-The atomic sensor consists of an ensemble of $N_\text{A}$ cesium atoms inside a vapor cell placed in a bias magnetic field $B_\text{bias}$ along the $x$-axis corresponding to Larmor frequency $\Omega_\text L \approx 725$ kHz.
-The protocol is facilitated by the long transverse spin relaxation time $T_2\approx2.35$ ms which is due to the anti-relaxation alkane coating of the cell walls \cite{balabas2010high}.
-Optical pumping prepares the ensemble in a coherent spin state (CSS) with $m_F=F=4$, for which $J_x=\left< \hat{J}_x \right> =\sum_{k=1}^{N_\text{A}}{\left< \hat{j}_{x}^{k} \right>}=FN_\text{A}$, where $j^k_x$ refers to the spin of the $k$-th atom.
-The AM is placed in between two anti-Helmholtz RF coils and monitors the magnetic field response $\overrightarrow{B}_\text{ec}$ generated by the eddy currents induced in the conductive object by the RF field (Fig. \ref{fig: exp. setup} a).
-In the absence of the object, the RF field is zero at the location of the AM and the transverse spin components have zero mean values.
-In the absence of entanglement, the minimal quantum fluctuations for uncorrelated spins, the projection noise (PN), $ \text{Var}\left( \hat{J}_y \right) =\text{Var}\left( \hat{J}_z \right) =\frac{F}{2}N_\text{A}$ arise from the Heisenberg uncertainty principle and set the ultimate quantum sensitivity of the AM.
+The experimental setup of QMIT is shown in Fig. \ref{fig: exp. setup}.
+The atomic sensor, containing $N_\text{A}$ cesium atoms inside a vapor cell, is placed inside a bias magnetic field $B_\text{bias}$ along the $x$-axis corresponding to $\Omega_\text L \approx 725$ kHz Larmor frequency.
+The protocol is facilitated by the long transverse spin relaxation time $T_2\approx2.35$ ms which is due to the anti-relaxation coated cell walls \cite{balabas2010high}.
+Optical pumping prepares the ensemble in a coherent spin state (CSS) with $m_F=F=4$, for which $J_x=\left< \hat{J}_x \right> =\sum_{k=1}^{N_\text{A}}{\left< \hat{j}_{x}^{k} \right>}=FN_\text{A}$, where $\hat{j}^k_x$ refers to the $k$-th atom's spin.
+The AM is placed in between two anti-Helmholtz RF coils and monitors the magnetic field response $\overrightarrow{B}_\text{ec}$ generated by the eddy currents induced in the conductive object (Fig. \ref{fig: exp. setup} (a)).
+In the absence of an object, the total RF field is zero at the location of the sensor and hence no transverse spin component is driven.
+The minimal quantum fluctuation for uncorrelated spins, corresponding to the projection noise (PN) $ \text{Var}\left( \hat{J}_y \right) =\text{Var}\left( \hat{J}_z \right) =\frac{F}{2}N_\text{A}$ arising from the Heisenberg uncertainty principle, limits the sensitivity of the AM.

-In the presence of a conductive object, a non-zero transverse spin component $\overrightarrow{J}_{\bot}$ (Fig. \ref{fig: exp. setup} c) is created:
+In the presence of a conductive object, a non-zero transverse spin component $\overrightarrow{J}_{\bot}$ is created (Fig. \ref{fig: exp. setup} (c)):